uncharted-distil/punk/README.md

 # [Submitting Primitives to D3M](https://datadrivendiscovery.org/wiki/display/gov/Primitive+Submission+Process)

 1. Fork the official [`primitives_repo`](https://gitlab.datadrivendiscovery.org/jpl/primitives_repo)
- * This repo will only contain the `primitive.jsn` annotations file and `Dockerfile` in the case of Docker primitives.
+ * This repo will only contain the `primitive.json` annotations file and `Dockerfile` in the case of Docker primitives.

 2. Write your code
  * Make it public.

 3. Write annotations file.
+ * If you want an exaple the annotations files are included in this repo;
+   search for `*.json` files.
  * Look over the [annotation schema](https://datadrivendiscovery.org/wiki/display/gov/Primitives+Annotation+Schema)
  * One of the fields in the annotations filed is `uuid`, the convention we are using to generate these ids is: